GregRos/parjs/site/parjs.vault/parsers/char parser.md

 > [!tip] PROTIP
 > The way in which a char parser was constructed may be stored as metadata for debugging purposes.
 # constructing a char parser
-Char parsers constructors always okay a single parameter, which is a [[base char class]] specifier.
+Char parsers constructors always okay a single parameter, which is a [[char class]] specifier.

 ```ts
 import { ascii, unicode } from "parjs";